iTwin/itwinjs-core/test-apps/display-performance-test-app/README.md

 * where you want to output the files created by the test program
 * what you want the test file(s) created to be named
 * where the imodels you want to use are located (i.e. using a local file path or using the iModelHub)
+* if you want to force the test to sign in to the iModelHub when the tests first start (i.e. set "signIn" to true to force user to sign in)
 * what size you want the view screen to be
 * how many times the scene should be rendered and skipped
 * how many times the scene should be be rendered and timings taken to later be averaged